Our situation: End-of-Life for Cable TV

 Community TV, an experiment in democracy, engages people in ‘Good Trouble’.
 This experiment has at its core, the idea that ‘We The People’ must sustain our democracy.
 What we do together is anchored in valuing free speech, individual expression, inclusion, and diversity.

-An award-winning volunteer-run Arts, Culture, and Humanities organization that focuses on #SocialActionArt: We use of art to uplift, inform, or inspire.
+WPAA-TV is an award-winning volunteer-run Art, Culture, and Humanities organization that focuses on #SocialActionArt: We use art to uplift, inform, or inspire.
 We believe performance speech is the richest kind of free speech.

 WPAA supports, or produces, a limited number of ‘Mission Continues’ projects.
 These projects must have the potential for community impact for the underserved and/or youth.